 It is 2.3 miles and takes about 90 minutes for the entire loop.
 You can expect to see vibrant flowers and shrubs along the way.

-The Canyon Loop crosses a wash several times, so bring shoes appropriate for this.
-It is always a treat to see water out in the desert, and the vegetation is lush compared to dryer parts of the desert.
+The Canyon Loop crosses a wash several times, so bring appropriate shoes.
+It is always a treat to see water out in the desert; the vegetation is lush compared to dryer parts.

-Several hikes for all abilities ranging from less than a mile to about 9 miles.
+Several hikes for all abilities range from less than a mile to about 9 miles.